Sarah Haffner: Reflections of a female artist

-Sarah Haffner would interrogate gender stereo-types, whether they were applied by women or by men.
+Sarah Haffner would interrogate gender stereotypes, whether they were applied by women or by men.
 She was indignant when the selectors of the female artists to be featured in the "Künstlerinnen International 1877 - 1977" exhibition, held in Berlin in 1977, decided not to allow the artists Maina-Miriam Munsky and Natascha Ungeheuer to participate.
 Haffner withdrew her own work from the exhibition in protest and published a statement: